bml-research/Labcourses/vmt/05_vmt_exp03.md

 ### Streak or spread plate method

 #### Execution
-- Pipette 0.1 ml of the dilution being analysed onto the previously poured NA culture media (3.3.2).
+- Pipette 0.1 ml of the dilution being analysed onto the previously poured NA culture media.
 - Use a sterile Drigalski spatula (Figure 3.3) to spread the agar evenly until all liquid has been absorbed into the culture medium.
 - Incubate the plates upside down for two days in the incubator at 37°C.
 - Count the colonies on the plates, with the number of colonies between 30 and 300.